 - 1.36.
-The national supervisory authority should include in the Risk Assessment Framework an assessment of the potential impact of an undertaking.
+The national supervisory authority should include in the risk assessment framework an assessment of the potential impact of all insurance and reinsurance undertakings.
 This assessment should reflect the potential impact that the failure of a particular undertaking would have on its policyholders and beneficiaries and on the market. - 1.37.
-The national supervisory authority should assign an impact classification to each undertaking on a scale with 4 categories: 'Impact class 1' being the lowest impact on policyholders and beneficiaries and on the market and 'Impact class 4' being the highest impact on policyholders and beneficiaries and beneficiaries and on the market.
+The national supervisory authority should assign an impact classification to each undertaking on a scale with 4 categories, being 'Impact class 1' the lowest impact on policyholders and beneficiaries and on the market and 'Impact class 4' the highest impact on policyholders and beneficiaries and on the market.